Festival Records: Growth and consolidation

 Under Grierson and Murdoch's management, Festival bought out Michael Gudinski's controlling 51% share of Mushroom Records in 1999.
 The two companies were then merged and renamed Festival Mushroom Records (FMR).

 Several notable industry figures were hired as executives, including Jeremy Fabinyi (former artist manager and ex-head of AMCOS), Paul Dickson, former head of Polygram Australia, respected musician Mark Callaghan (ex-Riptides, GANGgajang) and industry veteran and former Larrikin Records boss Warren Fahey.
 The company also established an online music site, Whammo, which offered online CD sales as well as hosting an online version of Ian McFarlane's Encyclopedia of Australian Rock and Pop.
-The company had #1 records with Motorace, 28 Days, George, Amiel, Kylie Minogue and others under licence and distribution arrangements including Moby, Madonna, Britney Spears and Michael Crawford.
+The company had #1 records with Motor Ace, 28 Days, George, Amiel, Kylie Minogue and others under licence and distribution arrangements including Moby, Madonna, Britney Spears and Michael Crawford.
 They also had the highest selling album of 2002 with the soundtrack to Baz Luhrmann's Moulin Rouge.
 "Addicted to Bass" went to #2 in the UK charts and the band had top ten records in Japan through a licence arrangement with Sony Music Japan.
 In 2002, FMR had more #1 singles and more #1 albums than any other company.

 In 2000, James Murdoch was appointed to head Star TV and moved to Hong Kong.

 Festival celebrated its fiftieth anniversary in 2002 with a major museum exhibition and a series of commemorative CDs.
 News Ltd poured millions into Festival in the decade between 1995 and 2005; James Murdoch reportedly spent A$10 million on artists and repertoire.
 The company won both the Song of the Year and Songwriter of the Year ARIA award in 2004 with Powderfinger and Amiel.

 Despite these successes, revenues continued to fall and by 2006 the company was in dire financial straits.
-In October, FMR announced that its recorded music assets had been sold to Warner Music Australasia.
-The terms of the sale were not disclosed although sources at other labels estimated that the deal was worth between A$5 million and A$10 million.
+In October, FMR announced that its recorded music assets had been sold to Warner Music Australia.
 Festival Mushroom's offices in five cities were closed and 43 of the company's 54 remaining staff were retrenched, with eleven senior management, promotions and marketing staff moved into positions at Warner.

 The combined Festival Mushroom Records–Warner Bros.
 Records recording archive contains a large proportion of the most important Australian pop and rock music of the late 20th century, and the collection is said to contain more than 20,000 master tapes, including music by Johnny O'Keefe, the Bee Gees, Peter Allen, Sherbet, Olivia Newton-John, Timbaland, Nelly Furtado, Madonna, Mika and Kylie Minogue.

 Another major FMR asset, Festival Studios, was acquired by ex-Festival Studios engineer Tom Misner, who acquired Studios 301 the same year.
 Similarly, Festival Music Publishing, was acquired in November 2005 by Michael Gudinski's Mushroom Publishing, for an undisclosed sum.